Dreadnoughts and OM guitars are two of the most popular acoustic guitar body types in the market today.

 But imagine being able to tell a guitar from across the room just by its pickguard alone.
 That’s basically what you can do with an OM guitar.
 Or you can just look at the guitar’s waist.
 An OM has a tighter waist than a dreadnought.

-The dreadnought also typically has a pickguard that extends from the base of the neck to the bridge.
+The dreadnought also typically has a pickguard extending from the base of the neck to the bridge.
 The OM has a smaller one that’s half the size, offset and radiating from the center of the soundhole to the bridge.

 Although this holds true for Martin guitars, this might not be applicable to other manufacturers’ samples.